 Standard ADSL broadband is a connection with a speed of less than 24Mbps (megabits per second) that arrives at your property without the use of fibre optic cables.
 So-called 'superfast' broadband offers speeds of 24Mbps or more, and less than 300Mbps via cables that are fibre optic part of the way to your property.
 'Ultrafast' broadband is a connection with speeds of more than 300Mbps, but less than 1Gbps (one gigabit per second, or 1000Mbps) and is typically delivered vai fibre optic cables running the entire route between your house and the nearest exchange.

 The 1Gbps top speed, still categorised as 'ultrafast', is also sometimes also known as 'gigabit broadband'.
-Technically there is a category above ultrafast known as 'hyperfast', but since no one offers it to private households in the UK, we can skip over that.

 If you're looking at those numbers and thinking 'Why on earth would I ever want internet fast enough to stream over a hundred movies at once?' then you are asking the right question: Do you really need it?

 Need?
 Almost certainly not.
 This question really comes down to whether or not you want it.
 Your average British household doesn't actually need all that much speed.
 Everyday uses such as surfing the internet or streaming movies and TV only start to tax your average connection when a few people in the household are doing them at the same time.

 However, there are some special cases where an ultrafast connection might be desirable (if not absolutely necessary).
 If one or more people in the household is a gamer who regularly downloads their games from the internet, having a fast connection means doing so will take less time.
 Likewise if there are members of the household who like to stream movies and TV in 4K (a very high-fidelity screen resolution only available to the latest TVs), a faster connection is better.